o02c/obsidian-tab-navigator/README.md

 Once TabSwitcher is enabled, it will automatically integrate with Obsidian's tab system.

+## Privacy and Security

+TabNavigator does not transmit any user data externally.
+All data is kept locally, prioritizing user privacy and security.

+## Performance and Compatibility

+TabNavigator is designed to be lightweight and does not negatively impact Obsidian's performance.
+It is regularly updated to ensure compatibility with new versions of Obsidian.

+## Support

+For questions or issues regarding TabNavigator, please use the GitHub Issues page for support.
+Feedback and feature requests are also welcome.

+## Contributing

+TabNavigator is an open-source project.
+Contributions such as code improvements, bug reports, and feature suggestions are welcome.
+If you're interested in contributing, please check out the project page on GitHub.

 ## License

 This plugin is released under the MIT License.
 For more details, please refer to the LICENSE file.